Common Steam Boiler Problems

 Types of equipment used for boiler chemical control include the following:

-• Chemical mix tanks: These tanks safely store and mix chemicals you will add to your boiler water.
+• Chemical mix tanks: These tanks safely store and mix chemicals in addition to the boiler water.

 • Chemical pumps: Pumps deliver the chemicals to the boiler from the chemical mix tanks.